KitWilliams07/School_District_Analysis/README.md

 Below is a Data Frame showing the Top 5 performing schools based on Overall Passing %, prior to ignoring the select students' scores.

 ![alt text](https://raw.githubusercontent.com/KitWilliams07/School_District_Analysis/main/Resources/old_thomas_performance.png)

+Based on this you can see that Thomas High School ranked 2nd in Overall Passing %.

+Below is a Data Frame showing the Top 5 performing schools AFTER igrnoing the select students' scores.

 ## Summary